Storey's 2 TD runs help Western Kentucky beat Army 17-8 - WHIZ News

+“I think we held it for 38 minutes, which was normally what they do,” Western Kentucky coach Tyson Helton said.
+“We knew we were going to have to do that to beat this football team.”

+Western Kentucky held possession for 38:07 and the Hilltoppers averaged 4.4 yards per rush, totaling a season-best 225 yards rushing while converting 10-of-16 third-down attempts.

-The Black Knights (3-3) were close to being shut out until Kelvin Hopkins Jr.’s 8-yard touchdown pass to Malik Hancock with 1:41 left.
+The Black Knights (3-3) were shutout until Kelvin Hopkins Jr.’s 8-yard touchdown pass to Malik Hancock with 1:41 left.
 The Hilltoppers (4-2) recovered the onside kick and improved to 3-0 all-time against Army.

 Western Kentucky held Army to a season-low 137 yards rushing and held the Black Knights to 3 of 11 on third-down attempts.
 Until the Black Knights’ late touchdown, the Hilltoppers hadn’t allowed a touchdown in nine straight quarters.